Moesif/moesif-browser-js/README.md

 With the `require` method, the `moesif` object is not attached to the global scope.

-## Etehreum dApp support
+## Ethereum dApp support

 DApps (Decentralized Apps) are frontend apps which interact with blockchains such as Ethereum over an API.
-For Ethereum, this API layer uses JSON-RPC and is called the Ethereum Web3 API which Moesif supports natively.
+For Ethereum, this API layer uses JSON-RPC and is called the [Ethereum Web3 API](https://github.com/ethereum/web3.js){:target="_blank" rel="noopener noreferrer"} which Moesif supports natively.

 Moesif can capture the API call data directly from the client side with `moesif-browser-js` which in turn can be used for debugging and monitoring issues, and alert you of anomalies.